christophe81/christophe81.github.io/_posts/Duo SSO-Citrix-ShareFile.md

 2. Next to **Serivce Provier name** enter anything.
 I choose **ShareFile**
 3. Next to **Entity ID** enter the **Entity ID** found in ShareFile.
 Example: [https://chris.sharefile.com/saml/info]
 4. Next to **Assertion Consumer Service** enter the following.
 In an attempt to explain this URL construction, it is your ShareFile URL/saml/acs?idpentityid= the Duo Entity ID but without the /metadata.
 Exmaple:  [https://[yoursharefilesubdomain].sharefile.com/saml/acs?idpentityid=https://[guid].sso.duosecurity.com/saml2/sp/[GUID]]
-5. **NameID format** shoudl stay as the default: urn.oasis:names:tc:SAML:1.1:nameid-format:emailAddress
+5. **NameID format** should stay as the default: urn.oasis:names:tc:SAML:1.1:nameid-format:emailAddress
 6. Next to **NameID attribute** input the attribute that maps to your email address.
 If possible, I always recommend choosing Duo's preconfigured attributes, in this case This will allow you to change Duo SSO Authentication Source in the future, if needed.
 For example, from AD to a SAML IdP.
 7. Next to **Signing options** leave both **Sign response** and **Sign assertion** checked.
 8. Scroll down to the **Policy** section and choose the policy you wish to implement for this application.